-The TOE supports the encryption and decryption in accordance with the specified cryptographic algorithm Advanced Encryption Standard (AES) and cryptographic key sizes of 128 bit or 192 bit or 256 bit that meet the standard:
+The TOE supports the encryption and decryption in accordance with the specified cryptographic algorithm Advanced Encryption Standard (AES) with the blocker cipher modes ECB and CBC and cryptographic key sizes of 128 bit or 192 bit or 256 bit that meet the standards:

-- National Institute of Standards and Technology (NIST) SP 800-38A [21] - FIPS 197 [31]
+- National Institute of Standards and Technology (NIST) SP 800-38A [20] - FIPS 197 [30]

-The key destruction as required by FCS_CKM.4/AES can be done by overwriting the key register interfaces or by software reset of the SCP which provides immediate zeroing of all SCP key registers.
+The key destruction can be done by overwriting the key register interfaces of the SCP or by a software reset of the SCP, which provides immediate zeroing of all SCP key registers.

 Please consider also the statement of chapter 7.1.4.1.
-Furthermore, this security feature is optional and is only provided if the TOE is ordered with accessbile SCP.

-The covered security functional requirements are FCS_COP.1/AES and FCS_CKM.4/AES.
+The covered security functional requirements are FCS COP.1/AES and FCS CKM.4/AES.